|:: HOME :: BOOKSHELF :: COMMUNITY ORCHARDING :: GOLDEN APPLES :: HAPPENINGS ::|

 Grow Organic Apples on Facebook welcomes home orchardists into the pursuit of growing healthy fruit.
 Tune in for seasonal advice from Michael as well as dialogue with other folks growing good apples and the like for their families.

 Organic Fruit Growers Association This trade alliance centered in the Upper Midwest was organized in part to give organic fruit growers a voice in national policy.
 The OFGA list-serve forum explores the full gamut of questions that come up in the organic orchard.
 Experienced growers are involved here as well as folks initiating a community orchard effort.
-Write jennampollard[at]gmail.com to sign up.
+You get to sign up by joining the association.

 NAFEX The North American Fruit Explorers isn't necessarily organic or commercial but many, many avid fruit growers will tackle questions about all manners of fruits.
 Truly, from paw paws to gobi berries!
 Members can access the quarterly newsletter via nafex.org, while anyone may participate in associated web discussions by registering at lists.ibiblio.org/mailman/listinfo/nafex.